rubik/radon/docs/commandline.rst

    Report on individual cells in any .ipynb files.

    Value can be set in a configuration file using the ``ipynb_cells`` property.

+.. option:: -c, --class_names

+   When showing metrics on the function level, prefix method names with their class names.

+   Value can be set in a configuration file using the ``class_names`` property.

 Examples
 ++++++++